TriplyDB/Documentation/docs/triply-db/index.md

 ![Metadata settings](metadata-settings.png)

 3. Here you can set the name, tag line, description and welcome text.
 The name of your website appears in your browser tab.
 The welcome text appears on the homepage of your TriplyDB instance.
-The tag line and description are for metadata purposes (e.g. findability and website previews).
+The tagline and description are for metadata purposes (e.g. findability and website previews).

 ### Setting contact email

 For changing the contact email follow the next steps:
 1. Click on the “Admin settings” link in the user menu (top-right corner) and click the "Settings" tab.
 This brings up an overview of all the settings an admin can set for the TriplyDB instance.

 2. On that page navigate to "Contact Email".
-Here you can change the contact email to a new contact email for the instance.
+Here, you can change the contact email to a new contact email for the instance.

 ### Setting example datasets